Okipa/laravel-utils-dotfiles/readme.md

     - `generateProductionSqlDump.sh` : generate the production sql dump that will be imported in the preprod database.
     - `setRequiredVariables.sh` : set the variables required for the production to preprod dump script.

-### .utils/docker/ => .utils.custom/docker/
-- `up.sh` : specify which docker containers to start.
-- workspace/
-    - `setRequiredVariables.sh` : set the variables required for the docker use.

 ### .utils/server/ => .utils.custom/server/
 - `configCheck.sh` : set which server packages installations we should verify.
 - `localesInstall.sh` : install the project needed locales.

+### .utils/server/ => .utils.custom/supervisor/
+- `setRequiredVariables` : set the variables required for the supervisor scripts execution.